Antenatal Breastfeeding Preparation Class

 Increasingly, we hear and read that breastfeeding is natural; the biological norm.
 And, yes, it absolutely is!
 But while the majority of mothers initiate breastfeeding, far too many are unable to sustain their breastfeeding relationship long enough to meet their own breastfeeding goals.
 Why is that and how can we make breastfeeding a happier and easier experience for mums & babies?

-Unfortunately, In Ireland, we have lost two generations of breastfeeders.
+Unfortunately, In Ireland, we have lost two generations of breastfeeding mothers.
 In countries where breastfeeding is the norm and breastfeeding rates are high, mothers-to-be will have been surrounded by breastfeeding since their own birth.
-Their own mothers will have breastfed, their sisters, aunts, friends. etc. will have been supported by each other during their breastfeeding journeys.
+Their own mothers will have breastfed, their sisters, aunts, friends. etc. will have been each other's support during their breastfeeding journeys.
 This type of support can make all the difference to the establishment and continuation of breastfeeding.

 Breastfeeding is a learned skill and, just like learning to walk or to ride a bicycle, it takes time.